sankeer28/DiscordBot-v2/README.md

 - Plays audio from the various [sources](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) in voice chat using the ```play``` command.
     - Ability to infinitely loop any audio source played in voice channel 🔁.
-- For songs in a Youtube playlist, the URL of the specific song is automatically detected.
+- For songs in a YouTube playlist, the URL of the specific song is automatically detected.
   - **Example:**
     - Original Playlist URL:
     ```